ARC Support Services

 Our support services are designed to help you get the assistance you need to reach your academic and professional goals.
 We are here to support you on every step of your journey.
 Whether you are just getting started or ready to complete your academic program, we will provide the support you need.

 The Accelerated College Education (ACE) program was designed to put working adults on the fast track toward a Bachelor's degree.

 We provide assistance to complete the college application, verify California residency, register for classes, interpret policies pertaining to enrollment, send and receive college transcripts, maintain student records, and process petitions to graduate.
 Find Office Hours and more.

-Beaver Cares Program serves the basic needs of our students, ranging from food insecurity to homelessness.
+We serve the basic needs of our students, addressing issues ranging from food insecurity to homelessness.

 Black Student Success Center